vekatze/neut/book/src/benchmarks.md

 just bench-linux amd64-linux # Linux (AMD64)
 just bench-darwin arm64-darwin # macOS (ARM64)
 ```

+You may want to read [the Dockerfile in the repository](https://github.com/vekatze/neut/blob/main/build/Dockerfile) to get the list of additional dependencies for running benchmarks.
+The list includes npm, hyperfine, etc.

 Please tell me (hopefully gently) if some of the results are unfair because of reasons I overlooked.